How to Move House With Cats

 Put the cat in the carrier

 Do your best to make the carrier feel like a safe space for your cat.
-Lay a snugly blanket inside and place your beloved feline her favourite toy in as well.
-Sounds cosy, right!
+Lay a snug blanket inside and place your beloved feline and her favourite toy in as well.
+Sounds cosy, right?
 Cats, in general, love small soft spaces.
 Keep your cat in the carrier during the travel to your new house.

 Don’t feed your cat on the way